ONSdigital/sdg_data_updates/3-4-2/README.md

 Data for 3.4.2 is sourced from multiple sheets within the [Suicides in England and Wales Source Link] (https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/suicidesintheunitedkingdomreferencetables) dataset.

+This automation only updates Source 1.
+Source 2 is discontinued so is not updated by this automation.
+Make sure not to overwrite source 2 data when putting the automated csv file into csv sheet of indicator file.

 ### Downloading and Sourcing Data